Expand allCollapse all

 Investigations and Crisis Management

 Claire has undertaken investigations of environmental incidents, and co-ordinated crisis management.
-She has used that knowledge to help design CU SAFE, our ground-breaking app which helps you respond, quickly and decisively, to a serious safety or environmental incident, support your workers and meet your obligations (including reporting obligations), in all States and Territories
+She used that knowledge to help design CU SAFE, our ground-breaking app which helps you respond, quickly and decisively, to a serious safety or environmental incident, support your workers and meet your obligations (including reporting obligations), in all States and Territories

 BP plc: advised on and drafted HSE standard operating procedures for BP's operational management system across its global operations in a former role as a Global Environment Counsel for BP as well being the legal counsel on numerous internal audits of its highest risk environment and health and safety operations across multiple jurisdictions over intense 2 or 3 weeks periods culminating in an audit report presented to site.
 In Australia, this included internal audits of the Bulwer and Kwinana refineries and the Australian terminal operations.
 In addition, Claire provided advice to BP on some of its most contaminated sites in Australasia and Europe as well as assisting with the development of an incident reporting and management system and working on various initiatives to improve the culture of environmental compliance in different parts of the organisation.

 Boggabri Coal Operations Pty Ltd: advised on issues arising out of two blasting incidents which were reported to the regulator which ultimately resulted in the EPA withdrawing two draft penalty infringement notices.
-Claire has also advised on numerous other compliance issues with State regulators involving air emissions, water emissions an emergency variation to their environment protection licence (EPL).
+Claire has also advised on numerous other compliance issues with State regulators involving air emissions, water emissions an emergency variation to its environment protection licence (EPL).

-Stockland Corporation: advised in respect of a number of asbestos and contaminated land incidents including engagement with contractors and regulators.
+Stockland: advised in respect of a number of asbestos and contaminated land incidents including engagement with contractors and regulators.

 Muswellbrook Coal: advising in relation to an illegal asbestos dumping incident and notification requirements to the regulatory.